 How does transparent rostering reduce workplace disputes?

-Disputes often arise from perceived unfairness—employees believing they are being treated differently without explanation.
+Disputes often arise from perceived unfairness — employees believing they are being treated differently without explanation.
 When rostering criteria are visible and consistently applied, there is less room for suspicion.
 Staff can see that decisions follow clear rules rather than manager preference.
 This reduces complaints about favouritism, inconsistent shift allocation, and perceived discrimination.
+For the escalation side, see our guide on handling rostering disputes.

 What rostering information should be shared with employees?

 Share the criteria used to allocate shifts such as seniority, availability, skills, and fairness rotation.
 Provide rosters with adequate advance notice as required by the applicable award.
 Communicate changes promptly with explanations.
-Let employees see their own availability records and shift history.
+Let employees see their own availability records and shift history through self-service access.
 Make award requirements visible so staff understand their entitlements.

 How far in advance should rosters be published?